pocin/kbc-mailchimp-writer/README.md

                      # the lists you want the contact to be part of
-    "list_id", #*string; the list where you want this member to be added "status_if_new", #*string; one of ["subscribed", "unsubscribed", "cleaned", "pending", "transactional"]
+    "list_id", #*string; the list where you want this member to be added "status_if_new", #*string; one of ["subscribed", "unsubscribed", "cleaned", "pending", "transactional"] "email_address", #*string
+    "status", # string one of ["subscribed", "unsubscribed", "cleaned", "pending", "transactional"]
               # Defineds which status will be assigned to existing email addressess
-    "email_address", #*string
-    "status", #string one of ["subscribed", "unsubscribed", "cleaned", "pending", "transactional"] "interests__{interest_id}", #boolean
+    "interests__{interest_id}", #boolean
     "merge_fields__{merge_tag}", #str (see merge tags mailchimp cheatsheet) "language", #string